 - 1. Let lref be the result of evaluating LeftHandSideExpression.

 - 2. Let rref be the result of evaluating AssignmentExpression.

 - 3. Let rval be GetValue(rref).

 - 4. Throw a SyntaxError exception if the following conditions are all true:

 - Type(lref) is Reference is true

 - IsStrictReference(lref) is true

 - Type(GetBase(lref)) is Environment Record

-- GetReferencedName(lref) is "eval"
+- GetReferencedName(lref) is either "eval" or "arguments"

 - 5. Call PutValue(lref, rval).

 - 6. Return rval.